Pinterest Hidden Image

 Display ads are third-party marketing images and videos you may often see on websites, including at the bottom of this page, in the sidebar, and sprinkled throughout this post.
 They are similar to TV commercials and magazine ads.

-Most bloggers rely on ad networks to do ALL the back-end labor on this.
 There are a variety of ad networks, and they pay a wide variety of rates.
 I’ve heard as low as $1-2 per 1,000 views, and I’ve heard as high as $100+ per 1,000 views.
-It depends on the blogger’s ad network and a vast array of statistical factors.
+It depends on the blogger’s ad network and various statistical factors, including how lucrative their blogging niche is.

 Display ads can also be bought and sold directly between a blogger and a person or company.
-For example, sometimes authors request display ads for their books on my site.

 What’s good about display ads for bloggers is that we can earn income from articles for months and years after we first write them, and they keep content free for the reader.